What is an Action Plan?

-Create option for bulk transit pass program eligibility to include contractors, consultants, interns and temporary employees that work more than 20 hours a week.
+Create options for bulk transit pass program eligibility (e.g Caltrain GoPass) to include contractors, consultants, interns and temporary employees that work more than 20 hours a week.

 Expand eligibility for bulk transit pass programs to include TMAs, neighborhood associations, colleges.

-Introduce means-based fare structures on all transit providers throughout study area, through regional programs such as MTC’s Means Based Fare pilot.
+Introduce means-based fare structures on all transit providers throughout study area, through regional programs such as MTC’s Clipper Start Means Based Fare pilot.

-Offer free or reduced price transportation for youth, or other promotional or marketing initiatives, where not offered now.
+Offer free or reduced-price transportation for youth, seniors, and people with disabilities, or other promotional or marketing initiatives, where not offered now.

-Improve transfers/synchronization of multiple transit providers in MAP study area.
+Improve transfers/synchronization of multiple transit providers and to park-and-ride lots in MAP study area.

 Conduct comprehensive study of the public and private shuttle system to identify opportunities for coordination.